last update 11 July 2010

 The Procters descended from a farmer in Staindrop near Barnard Castle (Robert - early 1700s) ...

-... who begat another farmer Robert, who begat a Chemyst (Joseph) in Barnard Castle (husband of the above tombed Mary), who begat another chemyst (Robert) in Walmgate (York) in 1841, who begat a successful draper (Joseph) in Scarborough who had a daughter named Elizabeth (left) who married a music professor called Frank Edward Fletcher (Adrian's great-grandfather).
+... who begat another farmer Robert, who begat a Chemyst (Joseph) in Barnard Castle (husband of the above tombed Mary), who begat another chemyst (Robert) who ended up dying early in a slum in Walmgate (York), who begat a very successful draper (Joseph) in Scarborough who had a daughter named Elizabeth (left) who married an ironmonger turned music professor called Frank Edward Fletcher (Adrian's great-grandfather).

-Distant Left - Shop front at 108 Westborough, the Procter shop & home in Scarborough c1900 and below - 2009
+Distant Left - Shop front at 108 Westborough, the Procter shop & home in Scarborough c1900 and below - the same facade in 2011.